 According to MLB’s rulebook, MLB baseballs must weigh between 5 and 5.25 ounces and measure between 9 and 9.25 inches in circumference.

-Once rubber cement is applied, two strips of white horsehide or cowhide leather in the shape of a figure-8 are applied, stapled and stitched together.
-In 1934, the American League and National League first agreed on the cushion cork center, yarn wrappings, rubber cement coating and the horsehide cover.
+Once rubber cement is applied, two strips of white horsehide or cowhide leather in the shape of a figure-8 pattern are applied, stapled, and stitched together.
+In 1934, the American League and National League first agreed on the cushioned cork center, yarn wrappings, rubber cement coating and the horsehide cover.
 Cowhide covering was adopted in 1974.